 No, you don't.
 You can eat the skin of roasted butternut squash and all winter squashes.
 Butternut squash does have a thicker skin, so many people remove it.
 In general, the thinner the skin, the more tender and easier it is to eat.
 A younger, smaller butternut squash will probably have a more tender skin.
 But if you roast any winter squash for long enough at a high enough heat, the skin will cook nicely and be tasty.

-Roasted butternut squash that's vegan, gluten free, and full of Middle Eastern flavors!
+Ottolenghi butternut squash is vegan, gluten free, and full of Middle Eastern flavors!

 - Tahini and za'atar combine to make a side dish that will wow everyone at the table.